Farmers march to Delhi to mark 7 months of protest against Centre’s farm laws

 “Farmers are on road for seven months but the dumb and deaf government has not responded to their demands.
 10% people can’t afford to ignore the demand of 90% people,” Tikait said on Friday, according to The Hindu.
 “Farmers have once again assembled at the Delhi border.
 It is time that the government stop making it a matter of ego and listen to the annadata [food providers] of the country.”

+Union Agriculture Minister Narendra Singh Tomar appealed to farmers’ unions to end their protest.
+“The Centre has held 11 rounds of talks with them,” he said.
+“The farm laws will change the lives of farmers.
+The government has raised minimum support price.
+If the farmers’ unions have any concerns about the provisions of these laws, the government is ready to discuss them.”

-Meanwhile, the Delhi Metro Rail Corporation said three stations will remain shut till 2 pm on Saturday.
+Meanwhile due to security reasons, the Delhi Metro Rail Corporation said three stations will remain shut till 2 pm on Saturday.

 “As advised by Delhi Police, in view of security reasons, three metro stations of yellow line namely, Vishwavidyalaya, Civil Lines and Vidhan Sabha will remain closed for public from 10:00 am to 2:00 pm tomorrow i.e, 26.06.2021 (Saturday),” the DMRC tweeted on Friday night.